AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. Browse to the **$githubdirectory/lab-files/Retail/Starter/Contoso Movies** folder and open the **Contoso.Apps.Movies.sln** solution

-1. Open the **program.cs** file, browse code and various methods.
+1. In the **/Utilities/MovieDataImport** project, open the **program.cs** file, browse code and various methods.
 Notice that it:

 - Aggregates all the event data generated from the Databricks notebook
 - Creates the user personalities
 - Creates the movie categories/genres
 - Creates the movies

->NOTE:  This would have been run during your setup script.
-Cosmos is setup with primary keys so if you would like to run the utility you can, you may get several primary key errors if you do.
-This can take up to 10 minutes to complete.
+1. Right-click the project, select **Set as startup project**

+1. Press **F5** to run the project

+>NOTE:  You must have waited for the Event Generator DataBricks notebook to complete for this to run and have the late steps in the lab match.

 ## Exercise 2: Complete and deploy Web and Function Apps